yoshiontheloose/learning-notes/102/reading06A.md

          - first word is all lowercase, all words after that must have their first letter capitalized
          - referred to as "camelCase" ...which is also a good example of names longer than one word

-    Name should describe the kind of data the variable holds Keywords cannot be used as variable name
+    Name should describe the kind of data the variable holds.
+    Keywords cannot be used as variable name.
-    Case sensitive
+    Case sensitive.
-    Do not use same word twice in a name
+    Do not use same word twice in a name.
     Name must begin with a letter, dollar sign $, or underscore _

 _When declaring a variable in JS, you do not need to specify what type of data it will hold_